awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 # Placement Groups<a name="placement-groups"></a>

-You can launch or start instances in a *placement group*, which determines how instances are placed on underlying hardware\.
-When you create a placement group, you specify one of the following strategies for the group:
+When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures\.
+You can use *placement groups* to influence the placement of a group of *interdependent* instances to meet the needs of your workload\.
+Depending on the type of workload, you can create a placement group using one of the following placement strategies:
-+ *Cluster* – clusters instances into a low\-latency group in a single Availability Zone
++ *Cluster* – packs instances close together inside an Availability Zone\.
+This strategy enables workloads to achieve the low\-latency network performance necessary for tightly\-coupled node\-to\-node communication that is typical of HPC applications\.
-+ *Partition* – spreads instances across logical partitions, ensuring that instances in one partition do not share underlying hardware with instances in other partitions
++ *Partition* – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions\.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka\.
-+ *Spread* – spreads instances across underlying hardware
++ *Spread* – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures\.

 There is no charge for creating a placement group\.